-Lindner Center of HOPE, Chief of Adult Psychiatry
+Lindner Center of HOPE, Chief Medical Officer

 She contributed to the development of the Women’s Mental Health Program at Lindner Center of HOPE.
 Dr. Johnson has completing training in the assessment and treatment of postpartum mental illnesses.
 She is a board member of the International Society of Reproductive Psychiatry and a member of the Ohio Pregnancy-Associated Mortality Review Committee.

 Dr. Johnson has presented on the topics of women’s and minority mental health issues.
 She has been interviewed or written for online publications such as Doximity’s Op-Med, KevinMD, The Atlantic, Bustle, and womenshealth.gov.